 There is nothing more important to increasing the life cycle of your machine than preventative maintenance.
 Including scheduled repairs to your machine as part of a preventative maintenance routine is especially necessary.
 This is because failures and subsequent repairs have 1.5 to 2 times more cost than a scheduled maintenance repair.
 Maintenance and scheduled routines are specific to each machine, company, location, and product.

-If your goal is cost saving, profitability and sustainability this can be achieved by a machine that is reliable, safe, easily maintained and efficient.
+If your goal is cost savings, profitability and sustainability, this can be achieved by a machine that is reliable, safe, easily maintained and efficient.
 As your machine ages, you lose parts or all of these aspects.
 Knowing when to and planning for repairs, a rebuild or replacement can help your organization achieve OEE.
-Let us know if you have any other thoughts, suggestions, or ideas on this topic by commenting below.
+Let us know if you have any other thoughts, suggestions, or ideas on this topic by hopping in the chat.